 There are a lot of questions to consider here.
 You may read the questions below or, for your convenience, feel free to download THIS spreadsheet to help with planning.

-How long do you want to give employers to register and post their jobs?
+How long do you want to give employers to create their postings?

 How long do you want to give students to apply?

 When do you want employers to be able to view applications?
-Right away or does your team want to review everything first?
+Right away or after an internal review?

 How long do you want to give employers to review applications and make their decisions?

 Will these decisions be visible to students right away or no?